OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-8/README.md

 **Extra credit**
 - use of an array or arrays in your JavaScript (1 points)
 - use of the modulo operator in your code (might have to look this one up) (2 points)
+- use of the FOR loop in your JavaScript (2 points)